TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 What's going on here?
 Well, the `respond_to do |format|` block is our way of telling the controller to do more than just `html` format requests.
 If our post saves, we would like the format we respond with to be a `create.turbo_stream.erb` format.
 If it does not save, we would like to respond with the `new.html.erb` file being rendered.
 Notice the difference in the formats is the file extension that is after the name and before the `.erb`.

-We include the `422 Unprocessable Entity` error code with our response upon an unsaved post so that Turbo Drive knows what to do with it and our form window won't disappear anymore!
+We include the `422 Unprocessable Entity` error code with our response upon an unsaved post so that Turbo Drive knows what to do with it and our form window won't disappear anymore.

-Now all we have to do is create our `create.turbo_stream.erb` file to respond with!
+Now all we have to do is create our `create.turbo_stream.erb` file to respond with.

 #### Turbo Stream Template